-We’ve created the UWA Apply Portal Help Guide to give you a step by step guide on how to apply through our UWA Apply portal.
+View the TISC website for information regarding applying online.
 If you still have questions, you can contact the Future Students Centre directly via askUWA, live chat or call us on 131 UWA (131 892).

 - Do I apply directly to UWA or through TISC?

-Students applying for our Assured Pathways to Medicine, Dentistry, Pharmacy or Podiatry must submit their application via TISC.
+If you are applying for our Assured Pathways to Medicine, Dentistry, Pharmacy or Podiatry, you must also submit your application via TISC.